snjo/ClipboardTool/readme.md

 | Date/Time                      | Ctrl+Shift+D           |
 | History/Saved Text Window      | Ctrl+Shift+H           |

+Memory Slot hotkeys also does any $ processing in the field, but some functions are not suited for these slots since they rely on values in the mem slots ($rep, $vcm, $list etc.)

+#### Date and time hotkey

 Tap the date hotkey 1-3 times while holding the modifier keys:

 	1: Types out just the date
 	2: Types out just the Time
 	3: Types out the Date and Time

-Memory Slot hotkeys also does any $ processing in the field, but some functions are not suited for these slots since they rely on values in the mem slots ($rep, $vcm, $list etc.)
+The date format is based on your Windows region settings, but can be overridden in the Options / Culture setting.

 -----------------------------------------
 ## History Window